 For sales, you need to look at the income statement.

-You need to remember that “sales” means “revenue” and it has nothing to do with profit of the year.
+It would be best if you remembered that “sales” means “revenue,” and it has nothing to do with the year’s profit.
 So look straight up in the income statement.

-Asset to Sales ratio isn’t a common ratio and not very widely used.
-However, this ratio can tell a lot about a company and how it is operating.
+An asset to Sales ratio isn’t a common ratio and is not widely used.
+However, this ratio can tell a lot about a company and its operations.

-Let’s say that you, as an investor, have been monitoring the asset to sales ratio of a company for last 2-3 years.
-You saw that the company had an asset to sales ratio of 5 in the previous year.
-In this year, the ratio is 6.
+Let’s say that you, as an investor, have been monitoring this ratio of a company for the last 2-3 years.
+You saw that the company had a ratio of 5 in the previous year.
+This year, the ratio is 6.
 How would you interpret it?

 There can be two possible reasons.

 - The first reason behind the increased asset to sales ratio is the lack of proper utilization of company assets.
-If the revenue is not increasing (or not increasing in the pace of the increasing of assets); then the assets of the company are under-utilized.
+If the revenue is not increasing (or not increasing at the pace of the increase of assets), then the company’s assets are under-utilized.

-- The second reason can be due to the installation of new machineries, the sales couldn’t be increased.
+- The second reason can be the installation of new machinery; the sales couldn’t be increased.
 As a result, you may see an increased asset to sales ratio.

-As an investor, you should always look at asset to sales ratio to ensure that the assets are properly utilized and the revenue of the company has been increasing in a decent rate.
+As an investor, you should always look at this ratio to ensure that the assets are properly utilized, and the company’s revenue has been increasing at a decent rate.
 Otherwise, how would you ensure that you would be able to earn a decent return from your investments?